mesinkasir/magazineblog-axcoracms/index.md

 CLOUDS / SHARED HOSTING

 Just download this file and upload on your shared or clouds host , upload on public_html fle if you using this cms for develope home page website, or you can upload it on sub directori .
-After upload progress success, now you need to configure website.xml file on \getaxcora\data\other\website.xml file. then change url `<SITEURL><![CDATA[http://localhost/getaxcoracms/]]></SITEURL>` with your site URL.
-Your website is online now . for accsess backend you need visit yourwebsite/admin
+After upload progress success.
+Your website is online now . for first need to configure site with accsess on backend - visit yourwebsite/admin - login with user : axcora / pass : axcoracms - then visit on setting change URL with yoursite, and save.

 LOCALHOST

-Need third party XAMPP WAMPP LAMPP server, download this project and upload on your xampp/htdocs folder, then visit localhost/your project. need to configure website.xml file on \getaxcora\data\other\website.xml file. then change url `<SITEURL><![CDATA[http://localhost/getaxcoracms/]]></SITEURL>` with your site URL project.
+Need third party XAMPP WAMPP LAMPP server, download this project and upload on your xampp/htdocs folder,  for first need to configure site with accsess on backend - visit localhost/projectweb/admin - login with user : axcora / pass : axcoracms - then visit on setting change URL with yoursite example localhost/projectweb/admin, and save.
-Your website is online now on localhost. for accsess backend menu you need visit localhost/yourproject/admin

 By default use username : axcora and password : axcoracms

 Features :
 + Page for create new post article content you can edit and delete too.